opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 ### Intent Recognition ROS2 Node

 A ROS2 node for recognizing intents from language.
-It is recommended to use this node together with the speech transcription node that would transcribe the speech into text and infer intent from it.
+This node should be used together with the speech transcription node that would transcribe the speech into text and infer intent from it.
+The provided intent recognition node subscribes to the speech transcription output topic.

 You can find the intent recognition ROS node python script [here](./opendr_perception/intent_recognition_node.py) to inspect the code and modify if you wish for your needs.
 The node makes use of the toolkit's intent recognition [learner](../../../../src/opendr/perception/multimodal_human_centric/intent_recognition_learner/intent_recognition_learner.py), and the documentation can be found [here](../../../../docs/reference/intent-recognition-learner.md).